bingeli1212/nitrile-preview/doc/DOC-diagram.md

   This is to place a circle centered at the last position with a given radius of 0.2.
 The last point is not changed.

-+ [offset:0.2,-0.4]
-+ [offset:last]

-  This is to increase the current offset value by 0.2 in x-direction and -0.4 in y-direction.
-Each encountering of this directive will increase the current settings of offset.
-An offset is added to an absolute point when an absolute point is encountered in the command line.

-  If the value is set to 'last', then the last saved x/y offset values are used.
-This is useful if the next command wants to continue with the same offset done by the previous command.

 + [m:2,-2]
 + [m:last]